Neural networks enable learning of error correction strategies for computers based on quantum physics

 One neural network uses its prior knowledge to train another

 The solution comes in the form of an additional neural network that acts as a teacher to the first network.
-With its prior knowledge of the quantum computer that is to be controlled, this teacher network is able to train the other network – its student – and thus to guide its attempts towards successful quantum correction.
+With its prior knowledge of the quantum computer that is to be controlled, this teacher network is able to train the other network – its student – and thus guide its attempts toward successful quantum correction.
 First, however, the teacher network itself needs to learn enough about the quantum computer or the component of it that is to be controlled.

 In principle, artificial neural networks are trained using a reward system, just like their natural models.
 The actual reward is provided for successfully restoring the original quantum state by quantum error correction.
 “However, if only the achievement of this long-term aim gave a reward, it would come at too late a stage in the numerous correction attempts,” Marquardt explains.
 The Erlangen-based researchers have therefore developed a reward system that, even at the training stage, incentivizes the teacher neural network to adopt a promising strategy.
 In the game of quantum Go, this reward system would provide Alice with an indication of the general state of the game at a given time without giving away the details.